BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 \list
 ```

 You should see the default databases: `postgres`, `template0`, and `template1`.
-The `adventureworks` database you created in pre-requisites should also appear.
+The `pubs` database you created in pre-requisites should also appear.

 **Step 3 — Connect to the pubs database:**